p-kos/PkosTestEngine/README.md

 ###Syntax

 Create a new CodeUITest class, if the message to Record new test appears just cancel it.
 Then inherits from WebApp class and you can start the testing.
+The Internet Explorer must be opened before run test with the page (in this case https://github.com) opened, the reason is to not disturb to other pages in the browser, so the app will find that window.

 	[CodedUITest]
 	public class TestSample: WebApp